publiccodenet/blog/_posts/2021-09-08-notes-from-community-call-2-september-2021.md

 That is, it is not because of something inherently better about English, but to enable as much communication as possible.

 Sightly related, we also noted that it would be good practice to have more references to source material in general.
-Not only in code and comments but perhaps even more important in policy - what is the research the policy is based on.
+Not just in code and comments, but especially in policy, what is the research the policy is based on?